1 9 5 9 (UK)

 In this 3 part ATV variety series, Harry Secombe played host to guests including Stanley Baker, Lionel Blair, Hattie Jacques, Harry Worth, Spike Milligan, Donald Houston and Bill Fraser.

-The shows were aired in black and white and music was courtesy of Jack Parnell and his orchestra.
+The shows were aired in black and white, and the music was courtesy of Jack Parnell and his orchestra.

 Secombe returned for a one-off show in 1966, where he was joined by Tony Hancock, Michael Bentine, Danny La Rue, Stanley Baker, Richard Burton, Roy Castle, Spike Milligan, Peter Sellers and Donald Houston.